Menu Close

 19. see Mlynska Kolonada

-Fantastic Mlynska Kolonada, home to four of the fifteen hot springs, named Mill Spring, Libuse, Nymph and Prince Vaclav.
-It must be perfect in winter to be able to hold a hot mug and drink some hot water at the same time.
-Just be aware that some are very hot.
+Mlynska Kolonada is stunningly beautiful, and here you'll find four of the fifteen hot springs, named Mill Spring, Libuse, Nymph and Prince Vaclav.
+It must be perfect in winter to be able to hold a hot mug, and get some hot water at the same time.

 Becherovka i Karlsbad